 CodePen PRO accounts offer asset hosting.
 In other words, you can upload files directly to CodePen to use in the Pens that you build.
 For example, host an image file to use in a demo.
-Rather than the awkward steps of finding somewhere else to host those images for you, you can now just drag a file right onto CodePen.
-It will upload and you can use it right away.
+Rather than the awkward steps of finding somewhere else to host those images for you, you can now just drag a file right onto CodePen to upload it, we’ll host it for you, and you can use it anywhere you like.

 This makes working in CodePen even easier and even more fun!

 In May 2020 we released a major upgrade to Asset Hosting!
 The blog post might be fun to look at to see little examples of all the things it can do.

 It’s fast and easy.
 Just open the Assets panel, then drag and drop a file (or files) onto that area.
 They will upload and then slide down into the appropriate area based on their type.
 Click on them to get the URL to where they are hosted.
 You can use that as a

 src for an image, as an external resource, or anywhere else you need to link up a file.

 We give you full control and management of all your Assets on CodePen, via the Asset Manager.
 You can access the asset manager from your user menu, or go right to /assets/.